-Students must meet all financial obligations for past semesters before they are allowed to attend classes during the current semester.
+Students must meet all financial obligations for past semesters before they are allowed to register for classes for an upcoming semester.
 All financial obligations must be met before the Seminary will confer degrees or release transcripts.

 REFUNDS

 Refunds of tuition and fees may be disbursed to students in good financial standing who drop a course or withdraw from the Seminary by the designated withdrawal date on the academic calendar.
 The following policies guide BSK's refund procedures: